Supporting Excellent Science Teaching for Georgia

 PREAMBLE

-The aims of this Association shall be to cooperate with and support organizations and agencies which strive to improve science and science education, to encourage science teachers to participate actively in their local teacher organizations, to provide for administrators understanding and acceptance of the aims and objectives of this organization, to encourage an adequate pre-service and in-service training program for science teachers and to act as a professional clearing house for science teaching (instruction, outreach and challenges facing science education) of local and national significance.
+The aims of this Association shall be to cooperate with and support organizations and agencies which strive to improve science and science education, to encourage science teachers to participate actively in their professional communities and collaborate with local, regional and state science educators, to provide for administrators’ understanding and acceptance of the aims and objectives of this Association, to encourage an adequate pre-service and in-service training program for science teachers, and to act as a professional clearing house for science teaching (instruction, outreach and challenges facing science education) of local and national significance.

 Article I – MEMBERSHIP

 Section A. Regular Member.
-The regular membership shall consist of those professional educators who are primarily concerned with science teaching at any level, that is, anyone who teaches science in the classroom or elsewhere, or who trains and/or supervises science teachers.
-Full association rights and privileges are afforded to the regular member.
+The regular membership shall consist of those professional educators who are primarily concerned with science teaching in a K-12 public/private school or college/university setting or who train and/or supervise science teachers such as those at a local, regional or state education agency.
+Full association rights and privileges, to include the right to vote and hold elective office, are afforded to the regular member.

 Section B. Associate Member.
-The associate membership shall consist of those persons interested in science teaching but whose responsibilities are not primarily those of the professional science educator.
-The Associate Members will not have the right to vote, nor will they be able to hold elective office in the Association but may be eligible for appointive office.
+The associate membership shall consist of those persons supportive of or associated with science teaching but whose responsibilities are not primarily those of the professional science educator.
+An Associate Member does not have the right to vote, nor is the member able to hold elective office in the Association but may be eligible for appointive office.

 Section C. Student Member.
-All full time students enrolled in an organized science education curriculum at any college or university of the state shall be eligible for student membership.
+All full time students enrolled in a science education program at any college or university of the state pursuing initial certification shall be eligible for student membership.
+Full Association rights and privileges are afforded to the student member.

-Section E. Membership Procedures.
-One becomes a Regular, Associate, or Student Member by applying to the Association and paying an assessed fee commensurate with the membership status for a membership year that runs one year from the date of the current paid membership.
-GSTA provides membership options of one, two, or three year terms.
+Section G. Membership Procedures.
+One becomes a Regular, Associate, Student, or Retired Member by applying to the Association and paying an assessed fee commensurate with the membership status for a membership year that runs one year from the date of the current paid membership.
+GSTA provides membership options of one-, two-, or three-year terms.
 The membership term begins when the application form and fee are received by GSTA.
-Honorary members are granted membership and complimentary conference registration at the discretion of the Board of Directors.
-Honorary Membership will be granted for an indefinite term and can only be terminated by a vote of the Board.
+Honorary and Lifetime Membership will be granted by the Board for an indefinite term and can only be terminated by a vote of the Board.
 Membership is not transferable.

 Article II - STRUCTURE OF THE ASSOCIATION